timescale/pgai/docs/vectorizer-worker.md

 1. **Create the Docker configuration for a local developer environment**

-   1. Add the following docker configuration to `<timescale-folder>/docker-compose.yml`:
+   1. Copy the following configuration into a file named `docker-compose.yml`:

        ```yaml
        name: pgai